nicholasrice/design-token-library/doc-site/docs/getting-started.md

 library.tokens.foreground.set("#878787");
 ```

 Change notifications are batched and subscribers get notified each microtask.
 It's important to note that token values are lazily evaluated.
-If a computed or alias token has not been accessed, it will **not** notify itself to subscribers even if it's dependencies change:
+If a derived token has not been accessed, it will **not** notify itself to subscribers even if it's dependencies change:

 ```ts
 const library = Library.create({